ena-infrastructure/specifications/ena-oauth2-profile.md

 > Some of the above settings may be available from the protected resource metadata, if the resource supports "OAuth 2.0 Protected Resource Metadata" \[[RFC9728](#rfc9728)\].

-As a general rule of thumb, an authorization server's configuration for a protected resource SHOULD cover all aspects of the resource's access requirements.
-This allows the protected resource to only check the scope and, if necessary, assert that the identity of the resource owner corresponds to the call being made before allowing access based on an access token (see [Section 4.4, Protected Resource Access Requirements Modelling](#protected-resource-access-requirements-modelling)).
+As a general rule of thumb, an authorization server's configuration for a protected resource SHOULD cover all aspects of the resource's access requirements, except for fine-grained validation such as asserting that the identity of the resource owner (user) who has delegated access rights to the client corresponds to the call being made.

+This allows the protected resource to only check the scope and, if necessary, assert the expected resource owner identity before allowing access based on an access token (see [Section 4.4, Protected Resource Access Requirements Modelling](#protected-resource-access-requirements-modelling)).

 <a name="protected-resource-profile"></a>
 ## 4. Protected Resource Profile